stackunderflow111/testcontainers-gradle-plugin/README.md

 // testcontainers configuration block testcontainers {
     // docker image name, required
-    imageName.set("postgres:13")
+    imageName.set("postgres:13-alpine")
     // testcontainers class used to create the container, required containerClass.set("org.testcontainers.containers.PostgreSQLContainer")
     // configure the container before it starts, not required (default works fine) configureContainer {
         withUsername("stackunderflow")
     }
-    // the task to configure, required
+    // the task to configure, required.
+This plugin will start a container and then run the
-    task = tasks.named<JooqGenerate>("generateJooq")
+    // configured "steps" (like the flywayMigrateStep and customStep below) in the task's doFirst block task = tasks.named<JooqGenerate>("generateJooq")
-    // add a flyway migrate step to the doFirst block of the "generateJooq" task flywayMigrateStep {
+    // add a flyway migrate step after the container starts flywayMigrateStep {
         // configure flyway before migration runs
         configureFlyway {